 There is a problem with the Windows media element that is preventing playback.
 Please make sure you have the latest Windows Updates and Video Drivers installed.

 Fix Netflix app not working on windows 10

-This problem can cause due to multiple reasons such as with App cache, incorrect network configuration, outdated device driver, Security software or buggy windows update.
+This problem can cause due to multiple reasons such as with App cache, incorrect network configuration, outdated device driver, Security software, or buggy windows update.
 So, first of all, check and make sure You have a stable internet connection, System Date and Time settings are correct, your device has installed the latest Windows Updates.
 Or you can check and install them from settings -> update & security -> windows update -> check for updates.
-Also, suggest you to update your graphics card drivers and check if it helps.
+Also, suggest you update your graphics card drivers and check if it helps.